McMaster-Baby-Lab/handbook/pages/Basics/labActivities.md

 ## Lab shifts

 Lab shifts are an opportunity to work on tasks for your assigned study and also assist with other in-person studies.
-Lab shifts allow students to gain hands on experience and develop skills while assisting with in-person research using the eyetracker and fNIRS technology.
+Lab shifts allow students to gain hands-on experience and develop skills while assisting with in-person research using the eyetracker and fNIRS technology.

 Lab shifts also allow students to build relationships with other lab members and learn from other students in the lab.
-Students can work together to disccuss challenges and prepare for the next stages of their projects.
+Students can work together to discuss challenges and prepare for the next stages of their projects.

 Each student will be required to have several hours of lab shifts each week.